AaditAggarwal/LangChain-RAG/README.md

 # LangChain-RAG
-This is a repository where I publish my learnings/mini-projects related to Langchain/AI
+This is a repository where I publish my learnings/mini-projects related to Langchain/AI and RAG